HKSSY/COMP3335_GP13/wordpresssecurity/wordpressTest/step1.md

 We'll start by downloading the docker-compose file.
-Then, we'll execute the docker-compose and select the tag "Port 8080" for connecting the WordPress service.
+Then, we'll execute the docker-compose and select the tag "WordPress" for connecting the WordPress service.

 ## Download the configuration file